Maria Astrologes

 Although a late starter at 15 it seemed only natural for Jo Ann to join in when her three brothers had all become passionate golfers.
 With her later start, Jo Ann had only a short amateur career, although she did win the Alabama state championships in 1954.

-Two years later in 1956, Jo Ann turned professional and then joined the regular tour 1957.
+Two years later in 1956, Jo Ann became professional and joined the regular tour.
 She was seen as one of the LPGA’s most colorful and outspoken members, as well as one of its most consistent players.

 Jo Ann had a steady swing with good rhythm and natural balance.